nindate/mlzoomcamp-capstone-project/README.md

 <a id='deploy-model-local'></a>
 ## 6. Model deployment as a web service on local machine
-For actual use of a model in real world, it needs to be deployed as a service (application) so that users (e.g. in this case Bank's staff who are supposed to call customer for Term Deposit subscription, can use this service.
-They can now send customer data to the service and get a prediction whether the customer is likely to make a Term deposit or not and hence whether it would be benificial to make the call to customer).
+For actual use of a model in real world, it needs to be deployed as a service (application) so that users (Organizations managing bike shares) can use this service.
+They can now send the details of a particular day to the service and get a prediction on possible number of bikes shares on that day.

 To test the model deployment as a web service - open 2 separate terminal sessions into your machine (where all this code resides) and activate the virtual environment as explained in [4.
 Virtual environment and package dependencies](#venv)